zebrunner/carina/docs/migration.md

 7) CustomTypePageFactory->initPage method has an obligatory driver as the 1st argument.

-   * transferring the driver as an argument should resolve invalid calls on services layer when we got "driver already quit..." too often
+   * transferring the driver as an argument should resolve invalid calls on service layer when we received "driver already quit..." too often
 ```
    return CustomTypePageFactory.initPage(PlayerPageBase.class);
    // change to